 Secondary private instruction is for non-music majors or for music majors studying an instrument other than their primary performing medium.
 Major private instruction is for music majors studying their primary performance instrument.
 Performance achievement expectations are higher for major instruction than for secondary instruction.
 Major private instruction requires audition and Permission of Instructor.

-0111 PERFORMANCE SEMINAR
+0111 MUSIC SEMINAR 0 hours

-A practical study of musical performance techniques through observation and participation.
+A practical study of music through observation and participation.
 (S/U grading)